 This course explores basic concepts relating to personal health and wellness.
 Physical, mental-emotional, social, spiritual, and environmental dimensions of health will be explored.
 Topics include stress management, sexuality, nutrition, drug use, and international concerns, among others.
 The focus of the course is on strategies for enhancing one's personal health.
-As a result of taking this course, students will acquire health-related knowledge through the use of current, reliable, and valid sources of information: determine their health risks and protective factors through the use of personal assessments and thoughtful reflection; apply health-related concepts, theories, and information to their personal lives.
+As a result of taking this course, students will acquire health-related knowledge through the use of current, reliable, and valid sources of information; determine their health risks and protective factors through the use of personal assessments and thoughtful reflection; apply health-related concepts, theories, and information to their personal lives.
+Recommended for students in their first or second year.